Manco312/Assignment-1---FormalLanguagesAndCompilers/README.md

 The assignment was to implement this automaton using any programming language and a library that allows to directly code a DFA.

+## Versions and Programming Language

+**Version of the OS used:** Windows 11.
+**Programming Language:** Python 3.10.12
+**Tools:** IDE Pycharm 2023.2.1 and automata-lib library.

+## Convention for the empty string

+The convention used for representing the empty string was: 'e'

+## Instructions for running the implementation